davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

 can be used:

-* Extended ``asm`` statements have to be inside a C function, so to write inline assembly language at file scope (top-level), outside of C functions, you must use basic ``asm``.
+* Extended ``asm`` statements have to be inside a C function, so to write inline assembly language at file scope ('top-level'), outside of C functions, you must use basic ``asm``.
   You can use this technique to emit assembler directives, define assembly language macros that can be invoked elsewhere in the file,